PayHelper/payments-hub/README.md

 Prerequisites
 -------------

-This bundle requires the [OpenSSL](https://www.openssl.org/) library to be installed.
+This project requires the [OpenSSL](https://www.openssl.org/) library to be installed.

 Configuration
 -------------